 It’s worth exploring a number of different options to fund your business.
 You could look carefully into a small business loan but it’s important to understand exactly what you’re signing up for.
 Another option might be to start small, launching your business on the side while you’re working part-time or full-time in another role.
 That way, you have a dependable salary until your business is stable.
 Most government business assistance is in the form of free or low-cost services such as those offered by us, so don’t rely on getting a grant although you might be eligible if your business meets the criteria.

 If your family are keen to play a part in your business, you can get them involved in ways that won’t cost them anything.
 For example, you could invite their feedback on your logo or website design, or draw on any skills they have that relate to an aspect of running a business.

 Please remember, the tips and details provided here in our blog are intended for general information only.
-If you would like advice about your specific situation, you might like to explore our free business advisory service.
+If you would like advice about your specific situation, contact our free business advisory service.
 We also offer a free Starting a Business workshop and a range of other services to help you through the purchase or launch of your business and beyond.